drewspencerpearson/trading_bot/README.md

 The label is 1, if the stock should be a buy (Label a buy if the stock price in the following three days had a high greater than or equal to 5% higher from the open price on day 46.)

+you run buy_nobuy_v2.py with the correct version number to determine if the model recommends you should buy a stock or not.

+The models are created from the notebook official_theory_adding_crossover.ipynb